ITCMD/Box-Visualizer/README.md

 # Box-Visualizer
+*Im looking at this in 2021, and I realize I spelled my name wrong in the menu.
+I also see that some of the images were deleted.
+Thats a bummer.
+Maybe Ill fix it some day*

 Create Box-menus using unicode for your batch file.
 (Results are 100% compatible) Program runs on windows 10+
 Code output will run on Windows 7 and 10 on any machine.